Appetizers & SnacksLunch & Dinner

 Can I Use Chicken Thighs Instead of Breasts?

 You can use chicken thighs, but they may require slight adjustments in cooking time.
 Thighs are naturally juicier but can be harder to roll.
-Make sure to buy boneless, skinless thighs and be gentle when pounding them thinner.
+Make sure to buy boneless, skinless thighs, and be gentle when pounding them thinner.
 When cooking, be sure the rolls reach an internal temperature of 165ºF.

 How Do I Keep Them From Falling Apart?